 Many farms sell refreshments to keep you fortified during your search, and some also offer seasonal farm fun like Santa visits, scenic wagon rides, and marshmallows around the fire pit.
 Don't feel like cutting a tree down yourself?
 Most farms will cut it for you and take care of the drilling and baling.

-Once you've checked that off your list, be sure to visit our Holiday Guide for even more ways to celebrate the season.
+Once you've checked that off your list, be sure to visit our Holiday Guide for New Jersey families for even more ways to celebrate the season.

 Christmas Tree Farms in North Jersey